sweichwald/coroICA-python/CONTRIBUTING.md

 ## Sign-off

-By making a contribution (pull requesting or committing) to the groupICA-python project you certify that
+By making a contribution (pull requesting or committing) to the coroICA-python project you certify that

-* you have the right to submit it to groupICA-python.
+* you have the right to submit it to coroICA-python.

 * you created the contribution/modification; or you based it on previous work that, to the best of your knowledge, is covered by a compatible open source license; or someone who did one of the former provided you with this contribution/modification and you are submitting it without changes.

-* you understand and agree that your contribution/modification to this project is public and that a record of it (including all information you submit with it, including copyright notices and your sign-off) is maintained indefinitely and may be redistributed consistent with groupICA-python's AGPL v3 license or the open source license(s) involved.
+* you understand and agree that your contribution/modification to this project is public and that a record of it (including all information you submit with it, including copyright notices and your sign-off) is maintained indefinitely and may be redistributed consistent with coroICA-python's AGPL v3 license or the open source license(s) involved.

 To make your certification explicit we borrow the "sign-off" procedure from the Linux kernel project, i.e., each commit message should contain a line saying